nj11/LinuxServerConfiguration/README.md

 ## Launch Amazin AWS LightSail instance
  1.Create a Amazon AWS webservices account and launch Amazon Lightsail instance.
- 2.In the networking tab on amazon AWS console -- setup ports for this server - Add
+ 2.In the networking tab on amazon AWS console setup ports for this server.
+Add
    Custom/TCP/80,Custom/TCP/2220/Custom/UDP/123.

 ## Instruction to SSH to the server using your ubuntu account.